 Convolutional Neural Network

-The Convolutional Neural Networks (CNNs) helps in object detection, image detection and pattern recognition within images and videos.
-These networks are based on linear algebra, particularly Matrix manipulation, to identify patterns within an image.
+Convolutional Neural Networks (CNNs) aid in object detection, image detection and pattern recognition within images and videos.
+These networks are based on linear algebra, particularly matrix manipulation, to identify patterns within an image.
 CNN is composed of node layers, containing an input and an output layer.
 Each node joins with another and has an associate weight and threshold.
 If the output of any individual node is greater than the threshold value, it is activated and sends data to the next layer of the network.
-(Fig 1)
+(Figure 1)

 There are three main layers in a CNN: convolutional layer, pooling layer and fully connected layer.
 Starting layers focus on simple features, such as color and edges, with increase in layer CNN increases in its complexity, identifying a larger portion of the image.
 As image data progresses through CNN layers, it recognizes elements or shapes of the object until it finally reaches the object of interest.
 [5]